causeforce/OCI/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Run `ng build --watch` to watch for constant changes and build the project on the fly.

+For production build:

+Run `ng build --env=prod` to build for production.

+Run `ng build --env=prod --watch` to build for production on the fly.

 ## Running unit tests